-How Many Product Photos Do You Really Need for Your E-Commerce Website?
+How Many Product Photos Do You Really Need for Your Product Pages?

 The moment someone lands on your product page, they make a decision.
 They don’t start by reading the product description.
 They don’t compare specs.
 They look.
 They scan the images.
 They hit play on the video if there is one.
 And in that brief moment, they decide whether this is something worth their time and their money.